 BA (San Francisco State University); MBA (Queen's)

-Kelly Toughill is associate professor and director of the School of Journalism.
-She teaches in both the undergraduate and graduate programs.
+Kelly Toughill is associate professor and teaches in both the undergraduate and graduate programs.

 Professor Toughill came to King’s after a long and distinguished newspaper career in Canada and the United States.
 She is the recipient of a National Newspaper Award for feature writing and a National Newspaper Award nomination for enterprise reporting.
 She was deputy executive editor of The Toronto Star prior to joining King’s in 2006.